Government to commission and operationalise Agenda 111 project in phases

-The Health Minister Dr Bernard Okoe-Boye says the government will commission and operationalise Agenda 111 projects in phases.
+The Minister for Health Dr Benard Okoe-Boye says the government will commission and operationalise Agenda 111 projects in phases.

 “We will phase them to be able to commission a number of completed hospitals in Phase one, operationalize them and move on to another batch of hospitals,” he said.